 Most complications during labor and birth are not true emergencies.
 They are more like road bumps, and are easily are recognized in advance by a skilled provider and can be safely resolved at home.
 Occasionally, more specialized procedures and treatments in the hospital are helpful or necessary for these non-urgent complications.
 Skilled and thorough prenatal care also greatly diminishes the chances of more urgent complications in labor (hemorrhage, breech, preeclampsia, etc.).
-In the rare instances urgent complications do arise, midwives are trained to quickly recognize and respond to any deviations from normal.
+In the rare instances, urgent complications can arise and midwives are trained to quickly recognize and respond to any deviations from normal.
 This is, of course, why most women hire birth attendants — to recognize and assist conditions and complications that warrant quick intervention.
 Midwives are trained and prepared to manage and stabilize emergent situations.
 This is one of the reasons we have such an excellent safety record attending low-risk women at home.

 Are you against doctors or hospital birth?

-(What I am opposed to is sacrificing normal, healthy birth and women’s autonomy in favor of institutional/physician protocol and convenience.
-These two forces are the primary contributors to the cascade of interventions that befall most birthing women, driving up the rate of unnecessary cesareans, and often leaving women feeling traumatized and victimized postpartum.)
+What I am opposed to, is sacrificing normal, healthy birth and women’s autonomy in favor of institutional/physician protocol and convenience.
+These two forces are the primary contributors to the cascade of interventions that befall most birthing women, driving up the rate of unnecessary cesareans, and often leaving women feeling traumatized and victimized postpartum.

 I want to have a homebirth but I don't think my partner will be on board....